 In September 2014, Siemens Healthcare generously established the CBMM Siemens Graduate Fellowship.
 This fellowship provides support, for one academic year, to an MIT graduate student whose research bridges two of the main CBMM disciplines (computer science, cognitive science, and neuroscience) and contributes to CBMM goals of furthering our understanding of human intelligence and engineering new methods based on that understanding.
 During the funded academic year, the CBMM Siemens Fellow will collaborate closely with Siemens Research, visiting the laboratory and completing a month-long summer internship at Siemens Research Labs in Princeton, NJ.

 CBMM is happy to announce that Yen-Ling Kuo has been named the CBMM Siemens Graduate Fellow.
 Yen-Ling is a PhD student in Computer Science and Artificial Intelligence Laboratory (CSAIL), working with CBMM researchers Boris Katz, Josh Tenenbaum, and Andrei Barbu.
 She received her Bachelor’s and Master’s degrees in Computer Science and Information Engineering from National Taiwan University in Taipei.
 Yen-Ling’s research interests lie at the intersection of Artificial Intelligence and Cognitive Science and driven by a desire to understand how intelligence works and how it can be integrated into the real-world applications.
 Specifically, she is interested in bridging robotic planning and human action understanding using probabilistic models and common sense reasoning.
-During this fellowship she has will be focusing on applying these methods to develop a deeper understanding of vision and language system that include an understanding of the plans of agents being discussed and observed.
+During this fellowship, she will be focusing on applying these methods to develop a deeper understanding of vision and language system that include an understanding of the plans of agents being discussed and observed.
 Yen-Ling was awarded the Greater China Computer Science Fellowship in 2016 as well as the Best Master Thesis Award by the Taiwanese Association of Artificial Intelligence in 2012.

 Yen-Ling Kuo’s Research Summary: